I was seventeen and in the midst of my grade twelve year when it happened.

 Luckily, after much searching, amazon delivered just the backpack I needed.
 If you want to head over there, they have a great selection… and then you’ll be able to join me in the backpack revolution!

 I am in love this backpack.
 It has completely changed my life.
 It has the function I’ve been craving (it even has a little releasable clip for my keys!) and I don’t feel the least bit dowdy while using it.
-It’s a win for me, and maybe even a win for feminism at large.
+It’s a win for me, and maybe even a win for the universe at large.

 Sometimes, you have to start with the little things in life.
 Today a backpack, tomorrow, boys and girls who are raised knowing that the worth of human beings isn’t determined by how “hot” they are.